stuffrabbit/SwiftCoAP/README.md

 You cannot use UDP, e.g. when you bring this library to WatchOS 2.
 As UDP communcation is not available on this OS you can use WatchConnectiviy as transport layer object for your `SCClient` and let the iPhone execute the UDP sendings.
 #### SCServer

 This class represents a CoAP server, which can be initialized with the standard designated initializer `init()`.
 The given convenience initializer `init?(port: UInt16)` initializes a server instance and automatically starts listening on the given port.
-This initialization can fail if a UDP-socket error occurs.

 ##### Properties